strwise/documentation/docs/service-providers/index.md

 ---
 sidebar_position: 1
+title: Service Providers
+sidebar_label: Overview
 ---

+# Service Providers

-# Overview
+## Overview

+The Service Provider is a crucial part of the platform.
+It allows the management of different service providers that can be used within the platform.
+Each service provider has its own properties, settings, and metadata.
+The service providers can be associated with different service packages and subscriptions.

-Service Providers provide a way to register streaming service providers to the platform.
-The platform supports multiple service providers, and each service provider can be configured with different settings.
+The platform supports multiple service providers from multiple vendors, and each service provider can be configured with different settings.

+With Service Provider feature, it is possible provide different services to different customers.
+For example, you can provide a BigBlueButton service to one customer and a Jitsi service to another customer.

+Thanks to the platform's multi-vendor architecture, it is possible to offer different Service Packages to meet the most varied needs of web meeting and video streaming solutions.
+The following is an overview of the service providers that can be used on the platform.

 ## Available Service Providers